EHRI/omeka-amazon-s3-storage-adapter/README.md

 ## Usage

-1. Download repo as a zip file and extract it to a folder named `AmazonS3StorageAdapter` in the `plugins` directory in your Omeka instance.
+1. Download the latest [release](https://github.com/EHRI/omeka-amazon-s3-storage-adapter/releases) from GitHub
-2. Run `composer install` within the plugin's folder to install the Amazon S3 PHP SDK.
+2. Extract it to the Omeka `plugins` directory
-3. Enable the plugin in admin/plugins
+3. Enable the `AmazonS3StorageAdapter` plugin in admin/plugins
 4. Add the following to your Omeka `application/configuration/config.ini` file:

 ```